Seen’s IRIS60/8 sensor uses an infrared laser to detect the reflective strip found on high-visibility safety vests and markers.

 Safety and compliance

-The IRIS60/8 complies with relevant US and EU standards including Class-IM laser eye safety, EMC, REACH, ROHS.
+The IRIS60/8 complies with relevant US and EU standards including Class-IM laser eye safety, CE, EMC, REACH, ROHS.